angelodian/angelodian.github.io/index.md

 ## Latest news
 - Aug 2025 — Accepted a post as Postdoctoral Research Associate at the <a href="https://www.ling-phil.ox.ac.uk/">Faculty of Linguistics, Philology and Phonetics, University of Oxford</a>, starting in November this year.
-- Jul 2025 — Was awarded a PhD from the <a href="https://arts.unimelb.edu.au/school-of-languages-and-linguistics">University of Melbourne, School of Languages and Linguistics</a>.
+- Jul 2025 — Was awarded a PhD from the <a href="https://arts.unimelb.edu.au/school-of-languages-and-linguistics">University of Melbourne, School of Languages and Linguistics</a> under the supervision of John Hajek and Janet Fletcher.
+Bibliographic information on my thesis "An acoustic-phonetic analysis of  the long-short consonant contrast in Italian across three regional varieties" can be found <a href=" http://hdl.handle.net/11343/357116">here</a>.

 ## Links
 - [Google Scholar](https://scholar.google.com/citations?hl=en&user=cxJR-XoAAAAJ&view_op=list_works&gmla=AH8HC4wMBlyS0v12N8_xttNhPKq8zW6k57LoHrmjEw-g2pIbas4kRSb_naHwU2_74mtHwGc8fd84PAKlGJRNPkE8)